binhtran432k/movie-preact/README.md

 - Lefthook: Manages pre-commit hooks for automated checks and formatting
 - Axios: A popular HTTP client library for efficient API communication
 - Commitlint: Enforces consistent commit message formatting
+- Wouter: A minimalist and efficient router for Preact

 ## Getting Started